 - Patent applications

-Be aware that you must register as an ‘organisation’ to apply for this call.
+Be aware that you must register as an ‘organizational applicant’ to apply for this call.
 You must allow two work days for registration of a new company in the system.

-The BII Incubator Program application of max.
-10,000 characters and a slide-deck of max.
+The application of max.
+10,000 characters and a high-quality slide-deck of max.
 20 slides must cover but is not limited to the following areas:

-- Overview of the project team and their scientific and commercial competencies
+- Team: Overview of the project team and their scientific and commercial competencies.

 In addition to the application, we ask for a budget submission in the system.

-The BioInnovation Institute’s selection committee will evaluate the applications and base their assessment and recommendation on the following criteria.
+The BioInnovation Institute’s Creation House selection committee will evaluate the applications and base their assessment and recommendation on a holistic view of the following criteria:

 - Significance and originality of the idea